-1. International Regime Presentation: 10%

-2. Reading Responses (5): 10% each - You may submit up to 6, and I will drop the lowest score.

-3. Final Exam: 30%4.
-Participation: 10%
+- 1. International Regime Presentation and Analysis: 15% - 2.
+Reading Responses (5): 8% each (40% overall) You may submit up to 6, and I will drop the lowest score. - 3.
+Final Exam: 30% - 4.
+Participation: 15%

-International Regime Presentation: Each student will be assigned to a group that will study one of the 10 major international environmental regimes (see Weeks 6 and 7 for the topics).
+International Regime Presentation and Analysis: Each student will be assigned to a group that will study one of the 10 major international environmental regimes (see Weeks 6 and 7 for the topics).
 The group will put together a 20-30 minute presentation that informs the class on the rationale for and the performance of the regime.
 The presentation should include background on the environmental problem and what agreements have been formulated to address it, including participants, obligations, and enforcement mechanisms.
 In addition to providing this background information, the presentation should include an analysis of the regime, including whether it might be considered "successful" according to criteria established by the group and in class discussions.
-More information on the presentation expectations will be provided in class.
+Once all of the presentations have been completed, students will be expected to complete an independent writing assignment analyzing the regimes overall.
+The presentation and writing assignment will account for 5% and 10% of your overall grade, respectively.
+More information on the assignment expectations will be provided in class.

 Reading Responses: Discussion questions will be provided in advance for course days in which a discussion of reading material is scheduled.
 These days are marked by an asterisk on the syllabus.
 You are required to complete 5 written responses to these discussion questions over the duration of the course.
 Two must be submitted before Spring break.
-You may submit up to 6 responses, in which case I will drop your lowest grade.
+You may submit up to 6 responses, in which case I will drop your lowest grade, but I will not drop a zero if you fail to submit the two required responses before Spring break.
 These responses must be submitted online before the class in which the readings are discussed or in hard copy at the beginning of class, as they are meant to assist you in preparing for class discussions.
 The responses are not meant to be lengthy (about 1-2 pages single spaced is sufficient).
 They are evaluated on three main criteria: 1) answering the questions asked; 2) demonstrating independent analysis; and 3) an understanding of the key points in each of the assigned readings.
 Under no circumstances, including absences and technical difficulties, will responses be accepted after the class discussion begins.

-Final Exam: A final exam will be held on May 17 at 1:30pm, in accordance with the university's final exam schedule.
+Final Exam: A final exam will be held on May 16 at 10:30am, in accordance with the university's final exam schedule.
 The exam will be in essay format, with questions that will resemble the discussion questions that have been covered throughout the course.
 A review guide will be issued several weeks in advance of the final exam, but students who have kept up with the course readings and prepared for class discussions should be well prepared for the exam.